hclivess/Bismuth/whitepaper.md

 1. Message signing.
 The GUI is in place, but not working as of yet.

-2. Bismuth's implementation of decentralized data and applications will be handled though technology which goes under the name
+2. Bismuth's implementation of decentralized data and applications will be handled through technology which goes under the name
 OpenField.
 For this purpose, an extra column will be created in the database with arbitrary user data.
 Then it will be decided whether an external framework will be developed for handling this data or if it happens to be implemented to the core.